gurnoor121198/nd00333-capstone/starter_file/README.md

 Best Model Accuracy: 0.7666666666666667

 ## Model Deployment
+We got an accuray of 76.67% using hyper parameter tuning but with auto ml we got 89.3%.
+The performance of Automl is way better than hyper parameter tuning.
 We deployed the best model from the AutoML experiment as a web service endpoint and tested it with three randomly chosen samples from the dataset. url= 'http://6dd7cb43-96ce-4ace-93ed-5fb8e2ef9555.westeurope.azurecontainer.io/score'